SamKaiYang/Xavier_install/install_tesnsorflow_xavier.md

 $ sudo pip3 install --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v42 tensorflow-gpu==1.13.1+nv19.3

-#---------------Verifying The Installation-------------------
+#Verifying The Installation

-To verify that TensorFlow has been successfully installed on Jetson AGX Xavier, you’ll need to launch a Python prompt and import TensorFlow.
+**To verify that TensorFlow has been successfully installed on Jetson AGX Xavier, you’ll need to launch a Python prompt and import TensorFlow.**

 $ python3

->>> import tensorflow
+'>>> import tensorflow'

-If TensorFlow was installed correctly, this command should execute without error.
+**If TensorFlow was installed correctly, this command should execute without error.**